 This proposal asks that parties agree to highlight the following three activities as starting pillars of improving communication and transparency at this time.

-Revised Disposition Format
+Revised Disposition Format [related to Task 6, Issue 11]

 Background is that dispositions used to be too detailed, and was changed last year to better integrate with ESPI scoring (now too high-level).